Facebook is finally using a potent tool against COVID-19 misinformation

 Facebook is changing how it reaches people who have encountered misinformation on its platform.
-The company will now send notifications to anyone who has liked, commented, or shared a piece of misinformation that’s been taken down for violating the platform’s terms of service.
+The company will now send notifications to anyone who has liked, commented, or shared a piece of COVID-19 misinformation that’s been taken down for violating the platform’s terms of service.
 It will then connect users with trustworthy sources in effort to correct the record.
 While researchers think the additional context could help people better understand their news consumption habits, it may be too little, too late to quell the tide of COVID-19 misinformation.

 These proactive misinformation notifications are Facebook’s latest attempt to let platform users know they’ve come into contact with misinformation that was removed from the site.
 The company first launched this concept in April through a news feed post that pointed users who’d engaged with misinformation to a landing page on the World Health Organization’s website with debunked COVID-19 myths.

-Note: This story has been updated with clarifications from Facebook.